-On Ditch Your Desk, I will focus my passion on teaching others how to ditch their desks, hit the road and live a life of adventure fuelled by an online income.
+On Ditch Your Desk, I focus my passion on teaching others how to ditch their desks, hit the road and live a life of adventure fuelled by an online income.

 I have proved to myself that I can travel the world with no money, I have proved to myself that I can conquer pretty much anything that is thrown at me, next up I want to prove to myself that I can make a million bucks online and teach others how to live a life of freedom along the way.